federico-fogolari/pdb2trent/README.md

 sample.pdb is provided here only for demonstrative purposes, and to reduce the computational time.
 Many more conformational samples (in the range of thousands) are needed for accurate estimations of entropy.
+More example files are available in the Download menu at biophysics.uniud.it